vijayst/neo-gq/README.md

 The above delete statement gives the following error:
 _Cannot delete node<4689>, because it still has relationships.
 To delete this node, you must first delete its relationships._

 However, the `DeleteProduct` mutation from the augmented schema not only deletes the product but drops all the relations.
-That is how `yarn clear` command on the client folder deletes the entire database by performing DeleteXXX mutations.
+That is how `npm run clear` command on the client folder deletes the entire database by performing DeleteXXX mutations.

 ## References